OODesigns/kb_upload/README.md

 # AWS Lambda Chat Bot Categorization Model

-This model is to be used by https://opennlp.apache.org/ The Apache OpenNLP library is a machine learning based toolkit for the processing of natural language text.

-I created this application, so I could automate the creation of a model.
+This model is designed to be used with [Apache OpenNLP](https://opennlp.apache.org/), a machine learning toolkit for processing natural language text.
+The purpose of this application is to automate the creation of a categorization model.

 This project deploys multiple AWS Lambda functions using AWS SAM (Serverless Application Model) and coordinates them with AWS Step Functions to validate, transform, and create the chat bot model.
-Notifications are integrated via SNS to alert on success or failure of the model creation process.
+Notifications are sent via SNS to alert on the success or failure of the model creation process.

-# 🐾 What is a Categorization Model in OpenNLP?
+## 🐾 What is a Categorization Model in OpenNLP?

-A categorization model (sometimes called a document categorizer) is a type of machine learning model that takes text as input and predicts which category it belongs to.
+A categorization model (sometimes called a document categorizer) is a machine learning model that takes text as input and predicts which category it belongs to.

-For example:
+**For example:**

-If you give it "yes, of course", the model might predict the category confirmation.
+- If you give it "yes, of course", the model might predict the category `confirmation`.

-If you give it "check the Jira backlog", the model might predict jira.
+- If you give it "check the Jira backlog", the model might predict `jira`.

 It’s essentially teaching the computer: “when you see these kinds of words, they usually mean X”.

-OpenNLP does this by looking at the features of the text (like words, frequencies, and patterns) and learning statistical associations between those features and your defined categories.
+OpenNLP does this by analyzing the features of the text (words, frequencies, patterns) and learning statistical associations between those features and your categories.

-# 📂 Training Data Format
+## 📂 Training Data Format

 OpenNLP expects one training example per line.
 Each line begins with the category label.

-After the label, you write a piece of text (words, phrases, tokens) that belongs to that category.
+After the label, you provide a piece of text (words, phrases, tokens) that belongs to that category.

-So the structure looks like:
+**Format:**

     (category) (text token)

-✅ Example File cat.txt
+**Example cat.txt:**

-    confirmation np nbd ofc ik ikr yw rgr yepyep yessirski yezzir yh yeh ya ye yah ... + more
+    confirmation np nbd ofc ik ikr yw rgr yepyep yessirski yezzir yh yeh ya ye yah ...
-    Jira Jira, Atlassian, issues, stories, backlog, sprint, epic, workflow, board, Scrum ... + more
+    Jira Jira, Atlassian, issues, stories, backlog, sprint, epic, workflow, board, Scrum ...

-    Category 1: confirmation → contains a ton of slang/words that mean “yes” or “confirmed.”
+- Category 1: `confirmation` → contains many slang words and affirmations.
-    Category 2: jira → contains Agile and Jira-related terminology.
+- Category 2: `jira` → contains Agile and Jira-related terminology.

-Once you train this with OpenNLP, you’ll have a .bin model file.
-Then you can run something like:
+Once trained, OpenNLP produces a `.bin` model file.
+You can then run:

     opennlp Doccat mymodel.bin "issues"

-Output would be something like:
+Output:

     Jira 0.92

-Meaning: it’s 92% confident the input belongs to the Jira category.
+Means: It's 92% confident the input belongs to the `jira` category.

-# Implementation Overview
+## Implementation Overview

-This repository contains an AWS SAM template that provisions the following key components:
+This repository contains an AWS SAM template that provisions the following components:

-    Lambda Functions:
+- **Lambda Functions:**

-        ValidationFunction: Validates the structure of the chat bot knowledge file (knowledge.json).
+  - `ValidationFunction`: Validates the structure of the chat bot knowledge file (`knowledge.json`).

-        TransformationFunction: Transforms the validated file into an intermediate format.
+  - `TransformationFunction`: Transforms the validated file into an intermediate format.

-        ModelFunction: Creates the final categorization model (cat.bin) using the transformed data.
+  - `ModelFunction`: Creates the final categorization model (`cat.bin`) using the transformed data.

-    AWS Step Functions:
+- **AWS Step Functions:**

-        Orchestrates the workflow through a defined state machine that includes validation, transformation, and model creation steps.
+  - Orchestrates the workflow via a state machine that includes validation, transformation, and model creation steps.

-        Implements error handling to capture issues at any step of the process and notifies via SNS.
+  - Implements error handling and notifications via SNS.

-    EventBridge Rule:
+- **EventBridge Rule:**

-        Listens for object creation events in the source S3 bucket and triggers the state machine.
+  - Listens for S3 object creation events and triggers the state machine.

-    SNS Notifications:
+- **SNS Notifications:**

-        Sends an email alert to a predefined endpoint regarding the success or failure of model creation.
+  - Sends email alerts regarding model creation success or failure.

-    IAM Roles and Managed Policies:

-        Ensures each component has the minimum required permissions for secure operation.
+- **IAM Roles/Policies:**
+  - Grant least-privilege permissions to each component.

-# Architecture
+## Architecture

-The application architecture is designed to be scalable and maintainable.
+The application is architected to be scalable and maintainable.
 It leverages AWS Lambda for serverless computing, AWS Step Functions for orchestration, and AWS SNS for notifications.
-The architecture is structured as follows in Text form to illustrate the flow of data and operations within the system.:

-    S3 Upload Trigger:
+The architecture is outlined below:

+- **S3 Upload Trigger:**
-    When a new file (typically the knowledge.json) is uploaded to the SourceBucket, an EventBridge rule detects the event and triggers the AWS Step Functions state machine.
+  - When a file (typically `knowledge.json`) is uploaded to the source S3 bucket, an EventBridge rule detects the event and triggers the state machine.

-    Validation Stage:
+- **Validation Stage:**
-    The state machine first invokes the ValidationFunction which checks the file for structural and content integrity.
+  - The state machine invokes `ValidationFunction`, checking file integrity.
-    If validation fails, the error is caught, and the flow branches to notify failure.

-    Transformation Stage:
+  - On failure, error is caught and a failure notification is sent.
+- **Transformation Stage:**
-    On successful validation, the TransformationFunction converts the data and writes the transformed output to a staging S3 bucket.
+  - On success, `TransformationFunction` converts the data and writes output to staging S3.

-    Model Creation:
+- **Model Creation:**
-    The ModelFunction then consumes the staged data to create the final categorization model, saving it to the Model S3 bucket.
+  - `ModelFunction` builds the final categorization model, storing it in the model bucket.

-    Notification:
+- **Notification:**
-    On process completion, an SNS topic is used to notify success or failure.
-The notifications include details about the model status sent to the configured email endpoint.
+  - SNS notifies success or failure, including detailed status to the configured email.

+### Diagram of Workflow

 # The diagram below summarizes the workflow: